apache/druid/docs/querying/dimensionspecs.md

 ## DimensionSpec

-A `DimensionSpec` defines how dimension values get transformed prior to aggregation.
+A `DimensionSpec` defines how to transform dimension values prior to aggregation.

 ### Default DimensionSpec